slac-lcls/networkfox/docs/source/index.rst

 Lightweight computation graphs for Python
 -----------------------------------------

-GraphKit is a lightweight Python module for creating and running ordered graphs of computations, where the nodes of the graph correspond to computational operations, and the edges correspond to output --> input dependencies between those operations.
+Networkfox is a lightweight Python module for creating and running ordered graphs of computations, where the nodes of the graph correspond to computational operations, and the edges correspond to output --> input dependencies between those operations.
 Such graphs are useful in computer vision, machine learning, and many other domains.

 .. _quick-start: